nhatsangvn/devops-assessment/README.md

     storageClass: 'longhorn'
 ```
 > [!TIP]
-> For testing purpose, we can switch persistence.enabled off, although our date will not be stored
+> For testing purpose, we can switch persistence.enabled off, although our data will not be stored

 Install the helm chart:
 ```bash